 - “An expert at performing large enterprise audits of $100 million.”

-Point #3: The Skills That Pay the Bills
+Point #3: Industry-Relevant Skills

-Check out this example from our accountant:
+Check out this example from the accountant:

 - “Possess comprehensive knowledge of database software, and strong oral communication in English and Spanish.”